 - Dedicated resources to provide clinical and programmatic consultations and education to effectively improve outcomes and performance

 - Rapid implementation cycle: Data available to clients via secure portal 3 weeks from obtaining tested, approved data set

 - Population Health Monitoring assists in improving outcomes and reduces costs through Registry facilitated projects, accompanied by effective research and consultation services.

-- Assists in achieving ACO savings goals and/or reduces risk under the Value Based Payment Modifier Program (VBM)
+- Assists in achieving ACO savings goals and/or Merit-based Incentive Payment System (MIPS) reporting requirements

 - Active participation in measure creation, sharing of evidence based medicine and research